Provides list of your Top 10 potential toner abusers

 15. Actual Meter Clicks RY01 = Actual clicks produced for this Toner Type over last Rolling Year (this is billed meters through last billing plus an estimate of then until now when alert fired)

 16. Plan Note, any note you have entered at either contract or customer level (looks at your ID315 Var1 level - contract, customer, ShipTo, or BillTo).
-This field looks at your NoteType in Var 2 of ID768/560, default is ReviewAction.
+This field shows any notes you have recorded for ID768/560, default is ReviewAction.
 See more information here on entering plan notes.

 Snooze Date, snooze the contract from this report, by setting a future date in the Contract / Custom Properties tab / ZCJTonerSnooze.
 When the date passes if still an issue it will reappear on the list.